Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 \end{list}

-Unfortunately on these three key points the quantum-spacetime pictures which are providing motivation for the study of Planck-scale modifications of the dispersion relation are not providing much guidance yet.
+Unfortunately on these three key points the quantum-spacetime pictures which are providing motivation for the study of Planck-scale modifications of the dispersion relation are not giving us much guidance yet.

-For example, in Loop Quantum Gravity, while we do have some evidence that the dispersion relation should be modified, we do not yet have a clear indication concerning whether the law of energy-momentum conservation should also be modified and we also cannot yet robustly establish whether the relation $v=dE/dp$ should be preserved.
+For example, in Loop Quantum Gravity, while we do have some (however fragile and indirect) evidence that the dispersion relation should be modified, we do not yet have a clear indication concerning whether the law of energy-momentum conservation should also be modified and we also cannot yet establish whether the relation $v=dE/dp$ should be preserved.

-Similarly in the analysis of noncommutative spacetimes we are close to establishing in rather general terms that some modification of the dispersion relation is inevitable, but other aspects of the framework have not yet been clarified.
-While most of the literature for canonical noncommutative spacetimes assumes~\cite{dougnekr,susskind} that the law of energy-momentum conservation should not be modified, most of the literature for $\kappa$-Minkowski spacetime argues in favour of a modification of the law of energy-momentum conservation.
-There is also still no consensus on the relation between speed and dispersion relation, and particularly in the $\kappa$-Minkowski literature some departures from the $v=dE/dp$ relation are actively considered~\cite{Kosinski:2002gu,Mignemi:2003ab,Daszkiewicz:2003yr,jurekREV}.
-And at least for canonical noncommutative spacetimes the possibility of a nonuniversal dispersion relation is considered extensively.
+Similarly in the analysis of noncommutative spacetimes we are close to establishing rather robustly the presence of modifications of the dispersion relation, but other aspects of the relevant theories have not yet been clarified.
+While most of the literature for canonical noncommutative spacetimes assumes~\cite{dougnekr,susskind} that the law of energy-momentum conservation should not be modified, most of the literature for $\kappa$-Minkowski spacetime argues in favor of a modification of the law of energy-momentum conservation.
+There is also still no consensus on the relation between speed and dispersion relation, and particularly in the $\kappa$-Minkowski literature some departures from the $v=dE/dp$ relation are actively considered~\cite{kosinski:2002gu,mignemi:2003ab,daszkiewicz:2003yr,jurekREV}.
+And at least for canonical noncommutative spacetimes the possibility of a nonuniversal dispersion relation is considered extensively~\cite{dougnekr,susskind}.

 Concerning the relation $v = dE/dp$ it may be useful to stress that it can be obtained assuming that a Hamiltonian description is still available, $v = dx/dt \sim [x,H(p)]$, and that the Heisenberg uncertainty principle still holds exactly ($ [x,p] = 1 \rightarrow x \sim \partial / \partial p$).
-The possibility of modifications of the Hamiltonian description is of course an aspect of the debate on ''Planck-scale dynamics" that was in part discussed in Subsection.~IV.B.1.
-Concerning the Heisenberg uncertainty principle, there has been a significant amount of work on modifications of the type $ [x,p] =1 + F(p)$ both inspired by some string-theory results~\cite{venekonmen,stringsHP} and by some noncommutative-geometry results~\cite{kappaHP}.
+The possibility of modifications of the Hamiltonian description is of course an aspect of the debate on ``Planck-scale dynamics'' that was in part discussed in Subsection.~3.2.1.
+And concerning the Heisenberg uncertainty principle I have already mentioned some arguments that invite us to contemplate modifications.